-SECTION FIVE: ARBITRATION
+SECTION FIVE

 - A. The arbitrator shall be selected in accordance with the rules of the American Arbitration Association, which rules shall govern the arbitration proceedings. - B. The power of the arbitrator shall be limited to the interpretation or application of the express terms of this Agreement and he/she shall have no power to alter, add to, or subtract from the terms of this Agreement as written.
 The arbitrator's decision shall be final and binding on the Association, its bargaining unit employees, the teacher(s) involved, and the Board.
-The arbitrator shall have no authority to decide any grievance which encompasses a prohibited bargaining subject..
+The arbitrator shall have no authority to decide any grievance which encompasses a prohibited bargaining subject.
 The arbitrator's decision shall conform with the Michigan Uniform Arbitration Act.
-MCL 691.1681, et seq.
+MCL 691.1681, et seq. - C. The arbitrator's fees and expenses shall be paid by the losing party of the grievance.